selwynpolit/d9book/book/learn.md

 ::: tip Please note
 Some of these are affiliate links so Amazon may send me some money if you purchase items using these links.
 :::

+## Video training courses
+These are paid training courses that are very detailed and informative.
+They are kept up to date by excellent instructors and worth the expense.

+* [drupalize.me](https://drupalize.me/) is an amazing training facility spun off from [Lullabot](https://www.lullabot.com/) which provides on-demand training and articles on all things Drupal.
+This is definitely worth a subscription if you want to fully grasp Drupal development or bring new people up to speed.
+* [Symfonycasts](https://symfonycasts.com/) is another incredibly good service that teaches all about the nuts and bolts of Symfony, PHPUnit and many other tools.
+I think the Drupal course they have might be a little dated now.